MarcellaC01/LSTM-/README.md

 # LSTM
-This is a LSTM  for Appliance Consumption Prediction
+This is a LSTM to predict energy consumption in a building using time series data.

 Time Series Prediction with LSTM Neural Networks
 This dataset contains various features related to energy consumption in a residential building.